erasmus-without-paper/ewp-specs-api-iias/README.md

  * **No history of changes.** This API will serve only a single copy of the agreement (with no history of previous versions).
 This copy should be the copy which is **currently used** by the HEI which is serving the API.

-Also, implementing this API is *not strictly required* in order to take part in the EWP mobility process, but it is still RECOMMENDED:

- * **Why not required?** IIA is an official document.
-Therefore, it seems reasonable to assume that each of the partners possesses a *printed copy* this document, and their computer systems are somewhat aware of the data contained within, and this data is **usually** correct (in sync with the partner's copy). **Other EWP APIs will refer to IIA IDs**, so all partners will need to possess each-other's IIAs, but every partner MAY assume that their local copy of this IIA is correct (and it **usually** is).

- * **Why recommended?** Because we can do better than "usually" (see the sentences above).
-If we expose our agreements to the other partner via an API, then the partner will be able to compare the contents more easily, and possibly **find conflicts** in an automated way.
-In the future, when new agreements are forged, it might also enable the partner to copy the agreement's data directly from computer system to computer system, without the need of typing it by hand.

 Endpoints to be implemented